 If you're interested in preventing moisture from seeping upwards from the crawl space walls and floors, it's best to install a rugged, tear-resistant plastic vapor barrier on the crawl space walls and floors in your home.
 The crawl space vapor barrier installed by BlueMaxx Basement Systems is 20 mil thick and comes with seven layers of polyester cord, high-density polyethylene and low-density polyethylene.
 The best color for this barrier is white, as it makes the best use of available lighting.
 To allow a visible area on block walls for termite inspector access, BlueMaxx Basement Systems of MB will also install a clear plastic cap on the tops of the walls, allowing vapor barrier protection while providing an installation that will still allow of inspection.

 Once the area is sealed off, it's a good idea to install a crawl space dehumidifier.
 Homes that have had the crawlspaces saturated with humidity will retain some of that moisture in the wood even when the space is encapsulated.
 A dehumidifier can dry this out, while making sure that any future moisture is not trapped in the space.
-The SaniDry™ Crawl Space Dehumidifier, available in Manitoba by BlueMaxx Basement Systems, is a self-draining, powerful design that's ENERGY STAR® Rated and powerful enough to do the job the way you want it to.
+The SaniDry™ Crawl Space Dehumidifier, available in Manitoba by BlueMaxx Basement Systems, is self-draining, and powerful enough to do the job the way you want it to.